🎮

 ONEXSUGAR SUGAR 1 becomes much easier to judge once it is forced into the same room as Pocket S2, KONKR Pocket Fit, and ROG Ally.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 ONEXSUGAR SUGAR 1 versus Pocket S2 is interesting because better value is the obvious angle.
-Pocket S2 sits close enough to ONEXSUGAR SUGAR 1 to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with ONEXSUGAR SUGAR 1, Pocket S2 makes the more obvious play for readers who care about better value.
 Pocket S2 is tracked around $439 - $759 (Hover for detailed prices).
 In practice, oNEXSUGAR SUGAR 1 versus KONKR Pocket Fit is interesting because better value is the obvious angle.
-KONKR Pocket Fit sits close enough to ONEXSUGAR SUGAR 1 to make the comparison meaningful, but different enough to sharpen the buying decision.
-From another angle, kONKR Pocket Fit is tracked around 369.0.
+If ONEXSUGAR SUGAR 1 feels almost right but not quite, KONKR Pocket Fit is the sort of nearby detour that can completely change the shortlist.
+KONKR Pocket Fit is tracked around 369.0.
 More importantly, oNEXSUGAR SUGAR 1 versus ROG Ally is interesting because closest match is the obvious angle.
-If ONEXSUGAR SUGAR 1 feels almost right but not quite, ROG Ally is the sort of nearby detour that can completely change the shortlist.
+From another angle, if ONEXSUGAR SUGAR 1 feels almost right but not quite, ROG Ally is the sort of nearby detour that can completely change the shortlist.
 ROG Ally is tracked around Z1: $599 Z1 Extreme: $699 (Source).

 ONEXSUGAR SUGAR 1 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
 That is also what turns the buying advice from noise into something useful.